If you are redoing your company career site, check out the list below — it’s a list of 20 company career sites that have impressed us recently.

 - List of Jobs — They then list a handful of jobs.
-They use Lever which itself is the ATS with probably the most minimalist design.
+They use Lever which itself is the ATS with a minimalist design compared to other applicant tracking systems.

 - Bat Car — Finally, at the bottom of the career home page, they include a slick photo of their futuristic car with a link to “Explore our Approach”

 - Dedicated URL — They use a separate URL just for this recruiting brand, so they are not constrained by Keller Williams’ corporate web site navigation

 - Great Headline/Hero Media — A picture of a smiling person with a large-type headline “Find Your Career Worth Having”